 Funding and ethics

-Funding was provided by _____ and, Australian Society for Fish Biology, and the JCU Centre of Excellence for Coral Reef Studies.
+This research was funded by the Australian Research Council Future Fellowship scheme (JMD: FT190100015), the Australian Society for Fish Biology (EAS), and the Australian Research Council Centre of Excellence for Coral Reef Studies (JMD and EAS).
 Research was completed under JCU ethics approval A2764.

 References